amyeckert/perfecthome/README.md

 # perfecthome
-Find your perfect home, Mad-Libs-style...
+Find your perfect home.
+Or not.

+all images © Amy Eckert.

 A work in progress!

-This ultimately will be part of larger site called Manufacturing Home which is a photography project of mine that explores ideas about place, comfort, class and mobility through photographs of mass-market, factory-built homes in America:
+This is an off-shoot of my larger project called Manufacturing Home which is a photography project exploring ideas about place, comfort, class and mobility through photographs of mass-market, factory-built homes in America.
-Can you mass-produce a sense of home?
-Can you build it on an assembly line?

-The project includes essays by Lynne Tillman and Charles D'ambrosio, and was first published in Nest Magazine.

-(current site: www.manufacturinghome.com, which I'm completely overhauling eventually.)
+(current site: www.manufacturinghome.com, which I'm completely rebuilding.
+Eventually...)

- Stay tuned!